-ISPML, the property management division has been awarded the Caring Company Logo for 14 consecutive years in recognition of its efforts to promote building a cohesive society through strategic partnership with non-profitable organisations and social enterprises.
-ISPML continued the "tough times collaboration" with our community partner, New Life Psychiatric Rehabilitation Association ("New Life") by providing COVID-19 protection packs to their workers at New Life's Shek Pai Wan Integrated Work Centre.
+ISPML, the property management division has been awarded the Caring Company Logo for 13 consecutive years in recognition of its efforts to promote building a cohesive society through strategic partnership with non-profitable organisations and social enterprises.
+ISPML offered additional support, namely "tough times collaboration", to the community partner New Life Psychiatric Rehabilitation Association ("New Life").
+It included providing rice noodles and COVID-19 protection packs to workers at New Life's Shek Pai Wan Integrated Work Centre.